 The pound sterling remains in focus and it is recommended to trade on the GBP/USD, EUR/GBP and GBP/RUB pairs, along with the FTSE APR17 index.

 Consider trading currency pairs such as the AUD/USD, AUD/NZD, and AUD/CHF.
-The ASX and the ASX F-MAR17 indices can be traded with the Classic Binary Options.
+The ASX and the ASX F-MAR17 indices can be traded with the Classic Digital Options.

 Currency pairs such as the EUR/JPY, GBP/JPY and AUD/JPY can be traded today, along with Japan’s Nikkei 225 index.
 Oil futures can be traded once they are available on our platform.